-Message by the UNCCD Executive Secretary Mr. Ibrahim Thiaw
+Message by UNCCD Executive Secretary Mr. Ibrahim Thiaw:

 This year World Wildlife Day celebrates the theme ‘Forests and Livelihoods: Sustaining People and Planet’.
 Currently, up to 350 million people live within or close by forests, including some of our most ecologically diverse ecosystems.
 Indigenous communities are at the forefront of the symbiotic relationship between humans and forest, forest-dwelling wildlife and the ecosystem services they provide, for their livelihoods and their most basic needs.
 Not just food, shelter, energy, or medicines – but personal well-being, cultural identities, spiritual connections and collaboration with neighbours.

 World Wildlife Day in 2021 reminds us that forests, forest species and the livelihoods that they support are currently at the nexus of multiple planetary crises.
 Biodiversity loss is a key driver of species extinction and is largely driven by habitat transformation set in train by human activity.
 As humanity grows larger and wealthier, so does its demand on land, and its pressures on biodiversity.
 Producing food, urban development, or natural resource extraction: almost three quarters of the planet’s land surface has already been transformed by humans.
 The pace of conversion and biodiversity loss is accelerating, and many scientists warn we are in the midst of a human-driven ‘sixth great extinction’.

 Climate change, biodiversity loss and the health, social and economic impacts of COVID-19 can be mitigated by land restoration and conservation.
 World Wildlife Day is a reminder that we humans have the power to shape any environment.
 But we can also harness those same powers – together – to bring back landscapes from the brink of disaster.